SulphuricVein/distributed-file-storage/README.md

 java -jar target/distributed-file-storage-0.1.0.jar download README-copy.md .\downloaded-readme.md
 ```

-Kill one storage-node process after upload.
-The coordinator should log recovery onto the unused node.
-The download still works as long as one replica survives.
+Try killing one storage node after uploading a file.
+The coordinator should rebuild that copy on the unused node.
+Download still works as long as one copy survives.

 ## Run with Docker